mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: mastercoms

 ---
+**NOTE:Make sure the feature being requested does NOT change the gameplay balance in a significant way and is NOT purely a cosmetic choice**
+This poject is not interested in re-balancing the game or changing its looks.
+Ex.
+"Buff the Bison", "Bring back the beta muzzle flashes" would not be accepted

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]